Toast

 PropTypeDefaultDescription

-idstringundefined Sets the `id` attribute for the toast and generates additional element IDs as needed.
+idstringundefined Used to set the `id` attribute on the rendered content, and used as the base to generate any additional element IDs as needed

 initial-animationbooleanfalse When set, enables the initial animation on mount